ellaqezi/build-server/tomcat/README.md

     _Note: Adjust the values for `$JAVA_HOME` and `$CATALINA_HOME` according to your installation._

-    **Recommended:** add an `admin` user with password to access the Manager Webapp
+    **Recommended:** add an `admin` user with password to access the Manager Webapp and a separate `deploy` user for the manager-script role.[[1](http://stackoverflow.com/questions/32230962/mvn-tomcat7deploy-cannot-invoke-tomcat-manager-broken-pipe)]
     ```
     sudo vi $CATALINA_HOME/conf/tomcat-users.xml
     ...